NDA-Software/socket-actions/docs/server/socketEvents/onClose.md

     }
 });

-// In this example the server will log every time a socket disconnects.
+// In this example the server will count and log every time a user disconnects.
 ```